saalk/qasino/server/webapp/docs/notes/8-Java-Patterns/3-Creational.md

 ### Factory - somtimes needed
 The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.

+// Venkat 2024
+Factory method - the method uses inheritance hierarchy so we can override a method Typically you have an abstract base class for it / interfaces are better.

 The Factory pattern is useful when you
 - need to create multiple objects that share similar functionality,
 - -but differ in the implementation details.